 - TCAs – Mixing SNRIs with tricyclic antidepressants like Amitriptyline can increase the serum concentration of the latter.
 Thus there could be a potential TCA toxicity.

 To prevent any food and drug interaction, patients are highly advised to tell their medical doctors about the current drugs, supplements, and substances they take.
 Likewise, medical doctors are encouraged to build rapport with their patients so that patients can confidently share their personal information to improve their overall health.

 Contraindications And Warnings

-There is a black box warning on SNRI antidepressants, as is the case with all prescription antidepressants.
+There is a black box warning on serotonin-norepinephrine reuptake inhibitors, as is the case with all prescription antidepressants.
 This is the strictest type of warning a prescription medication can carry.
-The greatest risk is during the first months on the medicine, and those under the age of 25 are the most susceptible.
+The greatest risk of suicidal thoughts is during the first months on the medicine, and those under the age of 25 are the most susceptible.
 However, this is a risk to all serotonin and norepinephrine reuptake inhibitor users.

 - SNRI drugs make it more difficult for the blood to clot.
 Other blood-thinning agents should be avoided while on these antidepressants.

 - There are hypersensitivity and cross-sensitivity issues with SNRIs, most especially on Desvenlafaxine and Venlafaxine.

 For the contraindications, patients who are under the treatment of monoamine oxidase inhibitors (MAOIs) should avoid SNRI medications.
 Other contraindications in terms of all SNRIs include the following:

 - Patients with uncontrolled angle-closure glaucoma